ray-project/ray/doc/source/internals-overview.rst

   - The IDs or values of the arguments to the function.
 Python primitives like integers or short strings will be pickled and included as part of the task object.
-Larger or more complex objects will be put into the object store with a call to ``ray.put`` (this happens under the hood), and the resulting IDs are included in the task object.
+Larger or more complex objects will be put into the object store with an internal call to ``ray.put``, and the resulting IDs are included in the task object.
 Object IDs that are passed directly as arguments are also included in the task object.
+  - The ID of the task.
+This is generated uniquely from the above content.
-  - Object IDs for the return values of the task are generated and included in the task object.
+  - The IDs for the return values of the task.
+These are generated uniquely from the above content.
 - The task object is then sent to the local scheduler on the same node as the driver or worker.
 - The local scheduler makes a decision to either schedule the task locally or to pass the task on to a global scheduler.

-  - If all of the task's object dependencies are present in the local object store and their are enough CPU and GPU resources available to execute the task, then the local scheduler will assign the task to one of its available workers.
+  - If all of the task's object dependencies are present in the local object store and there are enough CPU and GPU resources available to execute the task, then the local scheduler will assign the task to one of its available workers.
-  - If those conditions are not met, then the task will likely be passed on to a global scheduler.
-This is done by adding the task to the **task table** which is part of the centralized control state and setting its state to ``WAITING``.
+  - If those conditions are not met, the task will be passed on to a global scheduler.
+This is done by adding the task to the **task table**, which is part of the centralized control state.
     The task table can be inspected as follows.

     .. code-block:: python

       TODO: Fill this in.

-    If this happens, a global scheduler will be notified and will assign the task to a local scheduler (again by putting it back in the task table but with state ``ASSIGNED``.)
-The relevant local scheduler will be notified and will pick up the task.
+    A global scheduler will be notified of the update and will assign the task to a local scheduler by updating the task's state in the task table.
+The local scheduler will be notified and pull the task object.
-- Once a local scheduler has gotten the task, it either immediately assigns the the task to an available worker, or it queues the task and assigns it at a later time (for example, when a worker becomes available or when an object dependency for the task becomes available).
+- Once a task has been scheduled to a local scheduler, whether by itself or by a global scheduler, the local scheduler queues the task for execution.
+A task is assigned to a worker when enough resources become available and the object dependencies are available locally, in first-in, first-out order.
-- When the task has been assigned to the worker, the worker executes the task and puts the task's return values into the object store.
-The object store will then update the **object table** which is part of the centralized control state to reflect the fact that it contains the newly created objects.
+- When the task has been assigned to a worker, the worker executes the task and puts the task's return values into the object store.
+The object store will then update the **object table**, which is part of the centralized control state, to reflect the fact that it contains the newly created objects.
 The object table can be viewed as follows.

   .. code-block:: python